 The answer is – No. Introversion and anxiety are not synonymous.
 An introvert is a person who prefers a calm and quiet environment and avoids highly stimulating scenarios.
 Anxiety, on the other hand, is a mental health condition where the sufferer experiences excessive worry, nervousness, and fear.
 It can happen to introverts, ambiverts as well as extroverts.

 However, we can’t overlook what statistics say- that introverts are more prone to anxiousness.
 Even research suggests that introverts are more vulnerable than extroverts to decreased mental well-being.

 If you’re an introvert who has it all together outwardly, but secretly you worry too much and you’re driven by fear, then you will probably identify with something known as high-functioning anxiety.

 What Is High-Functioning Anxiety?

 As strange as it sounds, people living with high-functioning anxiety are propelled forward by their anxiousness, rather than it crippling them.
-Usually, these people are successful and high-achieving, excelling in their career and other activities, and have a calm and composed demeanor.
+Usually, these people are successful and high-achieving, excelling in their careers and other activities, and have a calm and composed demeanor.

 However, what they experience in their inner world is totally different.
 Beneath the perfect exterior of success, they are constantly fighting a churn of anxiety.
 To be more precise, the underlying anxiety is what drives them.
 The fear of failure and disappointing others is what pushes them to be successful in the first place.

-Introverts living with high-functioning anxiety aren’t able to stop thinking and planning out everything to its tiniest detail.
+An introvert with high-functioning anxiety isn’t able to stop thinking and planning out everything to its tiniest detail.
 Their minds are always on high alert and they can’t ever let their guard down and just relax.

-15 Signs Of High-Functioning Anxiety
+15 Signs You Are An Introvert With High-Functioning Anxiety

 1. You like being prepared